-With the addition of Lawrenceville (formerly Hitachi Metals Automotive Components) P7L and its electric melt, Waupaca Foundry has experienced a slightly increased dependence on electrical consumption as compared to fiscal year 2015.
+With the addition of Lawrenceville (formerly Hitachi Metals Automotive Components) and its electric melt, Waupaca Foundry has experienced a slightly increased dependence on electrical consumption after fiscal year 2016.
 We also track our energy consumption per ton of product shipped so we can capture gains in energy efficiency that may occur even as our overall energy increases due to higher production rates.
-Our consolidated energy intensity was 10.03 mmBtu/ton of product shipped for the legacy Waupaca Foundry facilities, and 20.71 mmBtu of product shipped for the Waupaca Foundry-Lawrenceville facility in 2016.
+Our consolidated energy intensity was 10.13 mmBtu/ton of product shipped for Waupaca Foundry facilities, and 23.1 mmBtu of product shipped for the Waupaca Foundry-Lawrenceville facility in 2017.